yandex-cloud/docs/en/organization/operations/federations/integration-gworkspace.md

 To do this, you will need user Name IDs.
 They are returned by the IdP server along with a response confirming successful authentication.

-A user can be added by an organization administrator (the `organization-manager.admin` role) or owner (the `organization-manager.organizations.owner` role).
-For information on assigning roles to users, see [Roles](../../roles.md#admin).

 {% list tabs %}

 - Management console